joelfooxj/UofTSocialNetwork/README.md

 ### Log In Page
 This is the first page the user (both a regular user and an admin) will see upon navigating to our website.
 Here the user is able to enter their credentials and log into their account.
 If they do not have an account, they can press the "Create Account" button to navigate to the account creation page. <br/>
 <br/>
-If the log in was successful, the user will be navigated to [INSERT PAGE HERE] However, if the log in was not successful, either of two messages will appear: "Account Banned" if the account was banned by an admin or "Incorrect Credentials" if the user mistyped their username or password.
+If the log in was successful, the user will be navigated to their feed page where they can see events and posts from clubs that they follow.
+However, if the log in was not successful, either of two messages will appear: "Account Banned" if the account was banned by an admin or "Incorrect Credentials" if the user mistyped their username or password.
 If the user wishes to see their password while typing it, they can click the visibility icon next to the password field.
 Please note that the only way to recover access t your account after being banned is to contact the admin directly. <br/>
 <br/>
 __Working Credentials Include:__